CUH Logo

 Morphine may increase the risk of constipation and you may have been prescribed a laxative to take regularly whilst you are on morphine.
 Maintaining a good fluid intake, being active and having fibre in your diet will also help.

-Some drowsiness is common and will usually resolve over a few days whilst your body is getting used to the new medication, or after a change to a higher dose.
+Feeling more sleepy than normal is common in the first few days of taking long-acting morphine or after an increase in the dose taken.
+This will usually resolve over a few days whilst your body is getting used to the new medication, or higher dose.
 Please avoid driving and operating machinery if you are affected.
-If the drowsiness stops you from reading a newspaper, following the plot of a television programme or is not improving please seek medical advice.
-Drinking alcohol with morphine may make you feel more drowsy.
+If this sleepy feeling does not improve after a few days, or it stops you from being able to read a newspaper or following the plot of a television programme, then please seek medical advice promptly.
+It may be best to avoid alcohol whilst taking morphine as you are more likely to get side effects, such as feeling sleepy.

 These medications can be dangerous if they are taken by those they are not prescribed for.
 Please keep them out of the reach of children or anyone else who might take them inadvertently.
 If this happens seek medical advice immediately.
 They should be stored in the original container to protect from light and below 25°C.